Natural Horsemanship Lessons

 Mounted vs. Unmounted Lessons:

 Lessons include both mounted and unmounted curriculum.
 The relationship with the horse, how to communicate, and becoming a team are primary building blocks.
 Students should understand that lessons are not 100% in the saddle.
 Groundwork, Horse Care, Horse Sense, and other “unmounted” base knowledge are important parts of lessons.
 The Horse Care and Horse Sense components of lessons focus on the knowledge needed to care for and work with horses successfully, testing students on things such as veterinary and stable management skills.
-Groundwork includes understanding equine behavior, a horse’s communication and body language, yielding, targeting, and directing the horse’s movement, and prioritizing a relationship with the horse.
+Groundwork includes understanding equine behavior, a horse’s communication and body language, yielding, targeting, and directing the horse’s movement and prioritizing a relationship with the horse.
 During times of inclement weather, unmounted lessons may be held in the barn.

 Graduation/Progression

 All skills must be demonstrated to progress to the next level, with the student maintaining a safe, basic balanced position: heels down, eyes up, quiet hands, and a line running from the head through the shoulder and hip to the heel.
 Students are awarded ribbons and certificates of completion when they demonstrate skills at each level.
-Parents are invited to a demonstration of their child’s skills in each ribbon ceremony.

 Realistic Expectations